What we do

 EISM (pronounced /ā/-sŭm) is the acronym for the «European Institute of Science in Management».
 We research, publish, and disseminate science-and-data-based frameworks to respond to the world’s most pressing management challenges.

-In the private sector, we use data and the latest advances in machine learning and artificial intelligence to help our clients get the most out of limited resources, always within the broader context of our pioneering work on Competitive Cooperation.
+In the private sector, we use data and the latest advances in machine learning to help our clients get the most out of limited resources, always within the broader context of our pioneering work on Competitive Cooperation.

 We are in constant dialogue with leading thinkers in virtually every branch of human activity, but feel a special connection to those who are committed to the long-term flourishing of individuals and humanity as a whole.
 To that end, we have published «The Definitive Management Book» and «A Brief and Intuitive Theory of Everything», both of which elaborate on the link we theorize to exist between fundamental physics, artificial intelligence, and human flourishing.